Lossless-Cash/lossless-sdk/README.md

 }
 ```

-Other networks include: `polygon, avalanche, bsc, fantom,` and `harmony` for Harmony shard 0.
+Other networks include: `polygon, avalanche, bsc, fantom,` and `harmony`.
 See [Mainnet addresses](https://lossless-cash.gitbook.io/lossless/technical-reference/lossless-controller/deployments)

 In your code, import the sdk libraries corresponding to the contracts you want to call